JAlcocerT/JAlcocerT/content/blog/ai-audio2text.md

 **Tl;DR**

-Creating a streamlit app that rates your speech based on OpenAI TTS/S2T capabilities.
+Creating a streamlit app that rates your speech based on **OpenAI TTS/S2T capabilities**.

 **Intro**